eddie-energy/architecture/arc42/appendix/permission-facade/permission-facade.md

 1. The customer creates an account on the Eligible Party (EP) Website.
 2. The customer clicks a button to share their data.
 3. The customer then has to fill out a form with details of the data to be shared and also select their permission administrator (e.g., based on their country).
-4. Using the collected information, a request for data access is created and sent to the permission administrator (if the request is for historical data) or to AIIDA (if the request is for real-time data).
+4. Using the collected information, a request for data access is created and sent to the permission administrator (if the request is for historical data) or to AIIDA (if the request is for near real-time data).
 5. The request for data access is received by the permission administrator.
 6. The customer is redirected to the permissions administrator's website.
 7. The customer accepts (or declines) the request for data access.